tjme/restless/README.md

 7. use curl, Postman or other tools to send HTTP requests to test your REST API (e.g. PUT to the above address, with a JSON body, such as `{"email":"user@test.com"}`)

 # Configuration options
-You can simply add or replace the entities (the TypeScript definition files in Src/entity) with your own, and rerun the server.
-In addtion to providing the new APIs for your entities, the Database (changes) will also be made for you automatically (by TypeORM).
+You can simply add or replace the entities (the TypeScript definition files in /models) with your own, and rerun the server.
+In addtion to providing the new APIs for your entities, the Database (changes) can also be made for you automatically (by TypeORM).

 You annotate each entity for which you want a REST API with `@Rest()`.
 For a standard interface, no other code (change) is needed.